Zazzles2908/Mini-Agent_ACP/documents/09_PRODUCTION/FINAL_ARCHITECTURE_CLEANUP_COMPLETE.md

 ## 🎯 **What Was Accomplished**

 ### **Problem Resolved**
-The previous agent had created unnecessary duplication and confusion about "OpenAI web functions" when the existing architecture already provided OpenAI compatibility through the base `Tool` class.
+The previous agent had created unnecessary duplication and confusion about "MiniMax-M2 backend)" when the existing architecture already provided OpenAI compatibility through the base `Tool` class.

 ### **Root Cause Analysis**
-1. **Misunderstanding**: The agent thought MiniMax-M2 needed special "OpenAI SDK format"
+1. **Misunderstanding**: The agent thought MiniMax-M2 needed special "OpenAI SDK format format"
 2. **Reality**: All tools already inherit `to_openai_schema()` method from base class
 3. **Result**: Created 4-layer wrapper architecture instead of simple 2-layer